Execut3/CTF/Participated-CTF/2016/InternetWache/web/web90/README.md

 ![Image of 2]
 (./images/2.png)

-It will generate a pdf for us. by viewing the generated pdf, we can see that outputs of 'ls -la' commands, are not shown in pdf.
-After surfing a little more on this challenge and trying some other commands, i found out that The results are shown in the debug section in the bottom of that page.
+It will generate a pdf for us.
+But when viewing the generated pdf, we can't see the outputs of 'ls -la' commands in the pdf.
+After surfing a little more on this challenge and trying some other commands, I found out that the results are shown in the debug section in the bottom of the page.
 This is the result of ```ls -la``` command shown in debug section:

 ```